infinite-networks/InfiniteFormBundle/Resources/doc/checkboxgrid.md

 Requirements and Notes
 ---------------------

-* The CheckboxGrid type requires Symfony 2.2 or greater.
 * For the entity checkbox grid, you will probably need to specify `cascade={"persist"}, orphanRemoval=true`.
 In the example below, it would go on Salesman::productAreas.